vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_kleenex.md

 ### Subtypes in attributes

-Each sensor contains also in it's `attribute` value extra information about different subtypes and a forecast for the upcoming days.\
+Each sensor also contains in its `attribute` value extra information about different subtypes and a forecast for the upcoming days.\
 These subtypes are possible:

 * Trees